Empowering you today to create your own FODMAP diet plan using any combination of the 310 graphics I put together.

 WHAT?
 You’re crazy.
 I can’t possibly create my own FODMAP diet plan.
 I’m too complicated, and it’s too complicated.
 And I need help.
 Just give me the diet template.

 I’m going to challenge you here for a minute.

-You can create your own, and the FODMAP diet “template” will not work for you (or anyone else).
+But here’s something you must know: and the FODMAP diet “template” and eating plan will not work for you (or anyone else).

 I’ve said it before and I’ll say it again…..

 All the diets, plans, and protocols will be meaningless until you understand how they apply to you, as an individual.

 There are 26 gut healing diets featured in “What is the Best Gut Healing Diet?”

 Number 14 on that list is the low-FODMAP diet.

 So yes, yes it can be the templated diet you choose for your gut healing journey if it make sense for you.